Office of the Registrar

 - April 4 Deadline for return of degree applications by prospective June graduates who were not in residence during the winter term

 - April 4 Deadline to file completed transfer term applications for summer term 2016 and fall term 2016

 - April 4-10 Second week of schedule adjustment.
 All courses require Instructor permission in order to add courses

 - April 5 Final day for delayed check-in (with $50 late fee).
-Any student not checked-in by the end of this day, but still listed with the enrollment pattern letter R (Residence) for the spring term is liable for administrative withdrawal
+Any student not checked in by 4 p.m. this day, but still listed with the enrollment patter letter R (residence) for the fall term is liable for administrative withdrawal.

-- April 6 Final day for sophomores to file major cards at the Office of the Registrar and, if appropriate, revised enrollment pattern requests
+- April 6 Final day for sophomores to declare majors and, if appropriate, revise enrollment patterns.

 - April 10 Final day for each undergraduate to establish official and final two-, three-, or four-course load.
 Any registered student not officially enrolled in at least two courses becomes liable for administrative withdrawal.